joe-jngigi/joe_jngigi_beta/docs/README.md

 The `authorize` function should return either a `user` object, which indicates the credentials are valid, or `null` if the credentials are not valid.
 If you return an object, it will be persisted to the `JWT` and the user will be signed in.
 If you return null, an error will be displayed advising the user to check their details.

-If you want to display the user’s name and picture when they log in using `NextAuth.js`, you can achieve this by customizing the session callback to include the necessary information.
+When you want to display the user’s name and picture when they log in using `NextAuth.js`, you can achieve this by customizing the session callback to include the necessary information.
 Here’s a general approach on how to do it:

 1. Modify the authorize function in your `[...nextauth].js` configuration file to return the user object with the desired fields, such as `name` and `image1`.
 2. Use the callbacks to customize the JWT and session tokens.
-Specifically, you can use the jwt callback to add any additional user data to the JWT, and the session callback to add this data to the session `object1`.
+Specifically, you can use the `jwt` callback to add any additional user data to the JWT, and the session callback to add this data to the session `object1`.

 Note that this is an example of how you might configure your callbacks, which are added to the options directory